Ronaldo nets hat trick to send Juventus into CL quarters

-Ronaldo netted from open play in each half and then converted a late penalty as Juventus advanced 3-2 on aggregate, ending Atletico’s hopes of reaching the final in its Wanda Metropolitano Stadium.
+He celebrated at the final whistle by mimicking the obscene gesture Atletico coach Diego Simeone made after the Spanish side’s second goal in the first leg — having the final say against a rival he so often defeated as a Real Madrid player.

+Simeone was fined 20,000 euros ($22,500) by UEFA for improper conduct and it remains to be seen whether Ronaldo will face a similar punishment.

-It was Ronaldo’s eighth hat trick in the competition, moving him level with Barcelona’s Lionel Messi and demonstrating why Juventus paid Real Madrid 112 million euros (then $131.5 million) for the Portugal star who has dominated the competition in recent years.
+It was Ronaldo’s eighth hat trick in the Champions League, moving him level with Barcelona’s Lionel Messi and demonstrating why Juventus paid Real Madrid 112 million euros (then $131.5 million) for the Portugal star who has dominated the competition in recent years.

+It was the first time Juventus came back from a two-goal defeat in the first leg.

+“Maybe that’s why Juventus signed me,” Ronaldo said.
+“To help it do things that it had never done before.
+This result is a great push for the future, we’re strong and we showed it.”

-Ronaldo is looking for a fourth straight Champions League title, while Madrid was eliminated without him by Ajax last week.
+The 34-year-old Ronaldo has won the Champions League five times, including in four of the last five seasons.
+Without him, Madrid was eliminated by Ajax last week.

+However, Ronaldo had only scored one goal in the competition for Juventus until Tuesday.

+“It would have been strange if Ronaldo’s Champions League season ended with only one goal,” Juventus coach Massimiliano Allegri said.
+“Juventus signed him for nights like this and tonight he made the difference.”

 Manchester City is also through to the final eight after routing Schalke 7-0 to progress 10-2 on aggregate.